 4. For most of the owners, their Labradors nowadays are just companions.
 They hardly spend their routine continuously in fields and other working activities.
 In that case, the injury of a dew claw is something that can rarely happen.

 My Labradors have their dew claws intact and never had a dew claw injury even though they are quite playful.

 5. In any case, if you want your Lab to participate in activities such as agility sport and flyball, there are chances that they might get their dew claws injured.
 In such cases, they can be preferred to be removed.
 Otherwise, dew claw removal is not necessary, and it should be done only if it is necessary for your dog.

 Maintaining your Labrador dew claws

 There are issues related to dew claws such as ingrown dew claws, overgrown dew claws and dew claws being torn.
 The actual idea of getting dew claws removed also comes from the thought that the dog should not suffer from the above-mentioned problems.

 The best solution to these problems would be maintaining the dew claws rather than removing them.
 If you want to avoid all kinds of issues related to your Labrador dew claws, it is important that you pay attention to its dew claws.

 As long as you keep the dew claw nails short, there won’t be any problems for your Lab.
 Hence trimming and maintaining dew claws should be a part of your Labrador’s daily grooming routine.

-As they are present a little higher on the dog’s leg they won’t get worn naturally, so it is necessary to get these dew claws trimmed.
+As dew claws are present a little higher on the dog’s leg they won’t get worn naturally, so it is necessary and important to get these dew claws trimmed.